OrcaSlicer/OrcaSlicer_WIKI/developer-reference/How-to-wiki.md

 > [Nightly builds](https://github.com/OrcaSlicer/OrcaSlicer/releases/tag/nightly-builds) or any release after [stable version number at merge time].
 ```

+This notes should be removed after a new stable release is made that includes the new feature.

 ## Images

 Images are encouraged to enhance the clarity and quality of the wiki content.
 They help illustrate concepts, provide examples, and improve readability.